All Products

 Function Compute-based policy

-A Function Compute-based policy uses Alibaba Cloud Function Compute to schedule domain name access traffic based on a policy.
+A Function Compute-based policy uses Alibaba Cloud Function Compute to schedule domain name access traffic.
 This method is more flexible than a rule-based policy.
 You can implement your business logic as a function in Function Compute and then configure that function as a resolution hook.
-This lets you meet more complex business requirements.
-For detailed configuration steps, see Configure Function Compute-based custom resolution
+This lets you address more complex business requirements.
+For configuration details, see Configure Function Compute-based custom resolution.

 The following figure shows how Function Compute works.